-The minimum bias trigger in both pp and heavy-ion collisions serves many purposes in terms of absolute (high-level-trigger) normalisation, detector performance and consistency determination, as well as evaluation of the event reconstruction quality.
-The resulting dataset will also provide valuable physics results to characterise the global properties of the (underlying) event in these collisions.
+(underlying) event in these collisions.
 In this section, sources of possible bias will be discussed in the context of good or bad triggering schemes for implementing a minimum bias trigger, where high efficiency and purity are desired.
 To better convey why this trigger is important for both proton and heavy-ion running conditions, a brief discussion of its most probable use, in each physics analysis context, follows.

 In pp collisions, the design luminosity is expected to be so large that 20 collisions per beam crossing (or read-out event) are expected.
 In this large collection of data are both the event which gave the trigger (e.g. a jet event) plus 19 other pileup events which are effectively true minimum bias collisions (true means no bias is applied).
 To study the events of interest, one must first understand the "uninteresting" background events.
 Analysis of these partner events will begin with the low luminosity pp data, expected at the start-up of the LHC machine.
-This data will also be used to analyse global properties of hadron production - $\mathrm{d}N\mathrm{ch}/\mathrm{d}\eta$, $\mathrm{d}E\mathrm{T}/\mathrm{d}\eta$, charged particle spectra and others - as reference for the heavy-ion physics programme.
+This data will also be used to analyse global properties of hadron production - $dN{\rm ch}/d\eta$, $dE{\rm T}/d\eta$, charged particle spectra and others - as reference for the heavy-ion physics programme.